BabylonJS/Documentation/content/landing_pages/networking_landing_page.md

 ## Networking

-Learn how to make a networked Babylon.js experience.
+In this section, you can learn how to create networked Babylon.js experiences such as multiplayer games or remote multi-user interactions.